Iowa

 Right to Access

 Consumers have the right to confirm whether a controller is processing their personal data and to access that personal data.
-This allows individuals to know what information a business holds about them.
+This allows individuals to know what information a business holds about them and how it is being used.

 Right to Delete